Book Today!The clinics are open Monday to Friday, with one Saturday per month

 Female dogs and cats have a mid-line incision in their abdomen.
 Male dogs have an incision just above the scrotum and male cats have two incisions, one in each side of the scrotum.
 Check the incision site daily.
 What you see on the day of surgery is what we consider normal.
 There should be no drainage.
 Redness and swelling should be minimal.
 Males may appear as if they still have testicles -- this is normal, the swelling should subside gradually through the recovery period.
 DO NOT ALLOW YOUR PET TO LICK OR CHEW AT THE INCISION.

-To avoid this, we strongly recommend you purchase an e-collar.
+To avoid this, we strongly recommend you purchase an e-collar or a surgical onesie.
 If your pet licks, he/she can open the incision or cause infection, incurring additional veterinary costs.
-For your convenience, the collars can be purchased (and fitted) at our clinics for $15, but are also available at most pet stores.
-The collar should remain on your pet until new (pink) tissue appears at the incision site (7-10 days).
+For your convenience, the e-collars can be purchased (and fitted) at our clinics for $16, or a surgical onesie for $31.
+Both are also available at most pet stores.
+The collar or onsie should remain on your pet until new (pink) tissue appears at the incision site (7-10 days).

 If your female dog or cat was in heat at the time of surgery, you must keep them away from un-neutered males for at least two weeks.
 While they are unable to become pregnant, they will still attract intact males, for a short period of time.